 - 13.1 The Union and the Employer are mutually committed to a policy of nondiscrimination.
-The Employer shall not discriminate with respect to wages, hours, or terms and conditions of employment as provided for in this Agreement on the basis of race, color, physical and/or mental disability, being a victim of domestic violence, sexual assault or stalking, marital status, national origin, ancestry, gender identity, gender expression, sex, sexual orientation, age, political belief, faith, veterans status, citizenship status, union membership and activities and in keeping with applicable federal, state or local law. - 13.2 This Article shall not be construed as otherwise limiting or impeding the statutory right of consumers and prospective consumers to select, hire, supervise the work of, and terminate any home care worker providing services to them as provided pursuant to RCW 74.39A.270(4)).
-Nor shall it be interpreted so as to prevent the referral registry from making referrals on the basis of bona fide job-related skills (e.g. language fluency or the physical ability to lift and transfer a consumer) or legitimate consumer preferences such as gender.
+The Employer shall not discriminate with respect to wages, hours, or terms and conditions of employment as provided for in this Agreement on the basis of race, color, physical and/or mental disability, being a victim of domestic violence, sexual assault or stalking, marital status, national origin, ancestry, gender identity, gender expression, sex, sexual orientation, age, political belief, faith, veterans status, citizenship status, union membership and activities and in keeping with applicable federal, state or local law. - 13.2 This Article shall not be construed as otherwise limiting or impeding the statutory right of consumers and prospective consumers to select, hire, supervise the work of, and terminate any home care worker providing services to them as provided pursuant to RCW 74.39A.270(4).
+Nor shall it be interpreted so as to prevent the referral registry from making referrals on the basis of bona fide job-related skills (e.g. language fluency or the physical ability to lift and transfer a consumer) or legitimate consumer preferences such as gender. - 13.3 The Employer embraces the goal of creating equal employment opportunities and affirmative recruitment to ensure a diverse workforce.